scalar-labs/scalar-kubernetes/docs/HelmValuesFiles.md

       service.beta.kubernetes.io/azure-load-balancer-internal-subnet: "k8s_ingress"
 ```

-## How to increase the number of Ledger Pod
+## Increase the number of Ledger Pod

 In `scalardl-custom-values.yaml`, you can update the number of replicaCount to the desired number of pod